ChickenProp/chickenprop.github.com/drafts/chris-masterjohn-on-coronavirus-part-2.md

 In the first version of the report, Chris considered this an optional add-on.
 He no longer includes it in his list of recommendations, but the sections where he explained his recommendation are still in the report, unchanged.
 I'm not sure what's up with that.

-Another thing that I'm not sure what's up with: In one section, Chris says: Normally we get cysteine by eating protein.
+Another thing that I'm not sure what's up with.
+In one section, Chris says: Normally we get cysteine by eating protein.
 [NAC](https://en.wikipedia.org/wiki/Acetylcysteine) helps us get more [cysteine](https://en.wikipedia.org/wiki/Cysteine) into our cells, and the extra cysteine is good for the immune system and lung health.
 In another section, he says NAC "is a precursor to [glutathione](https://en.wikipedia.org/wiki/Glutathione), which is critical for lung function."
 He's not very detailed about either of these claims, so I'm not sure how to put them together, and a quick glance at wikipedia doesn't really help.
 (There's totally room in my lack-of-understanding for them both to be true, it's just a bit weird that we have two different descriptions of its effects.)

 Apart from being generally good for the lungs, the reason for recommending it - if he does recommend it - seems to be a single case where large amounts of NAC helped someone to recover from pneumonia caused by H1N1.
 There's no reason to think it might help prevent COVID-19, but it might help mitigate the damage.